xeon123/KCNA-notes/1 Cloud Native Concepts.md

+---
+tags: cloud-native
+---

 # Cloud Native Concepts

 ## What is Cloud Native?

 ### **Definition**

 - Combines "cloud" (inclusive of public, private, and hybrid cloud environments) and "native" (designed for or built into a given system to enable scalability, resilience, and manageability). #cloud-native
 - Represents a collection of philosophies rather than a binary state.

 ### **Philosophies**

 - **Cloud Native Architecture**: Applications are built with best practices to run across diverse cloud environments. #architecture #cloud-native
 - **Cloud Native Culture**: Promotes organizational changes and optimal practices for design and implementation. #devops #culture

 ### Benefits of Cloud Native